czyys/dustforceguide/README.md

 \
 In both clips I'm doing basically the same inputs, but I'm downdashing from a little bit higher in the second one.
 This means my vertical speed keeps increasing after downdashing for longer, and as a result I'm hitting the ground at a slightly too big of an angle for the boost to work.
 If you can't easily tell that I'm running faster in the left clip then compare where Dustman stops in both examples.

+It's important to notice that dashing isn't what makes you boost, it never increases your speed.
+Landing on the ground at the correct angle with enough horizontal speed is what makes your character run faster, dashing is then used only to maintain that speed.

-If the landing angle was good and your character is running faster, simply hold the forward direction key and press 'dash' to keep that speed (you can also still be holding 'down').
+If the landing angle was good and your character is running faster, simply continue holding the forward direction key and press 'dash' to keep that speed (you can also still be holding 'down').
 The earlier you press 'dash' after landing, the more speed you're going to keep.
 This applies to any kind of boosts started on the ground.

 Here’s how you set up groundboosts with each character.
 It’s pretty much the same for Dustman and Dustgirl: